-Unfazed Indian farmers press on protests against new laws
+Unfazed Indian farmers continue protest against new laws

-NEW DELHI (AP) — Thousands of agitated farmers in India faced tear gas and baton charge from police on Friday as they resumed their march to the capital to protest new laws that they fear will give more power to corporations and reduce their earnings.
+NEW DELHI (AP) — Thousands of angry Indian farmers faced tear gas and baton charges from police on Friday as they resumed their march to the capital to protest new laws they fear will give more power to corporations and reduce their earnings.

-Heading toward New Delhi, the farmers used tractors to clear concrete blockades, walls of shipping containers and horizontally parked trucks, after police had set them up and dug trenches on highways to block roads leading to the capital.
+Heading toward New Delhi, the farmers used tractors to clear walls of concrete, shipping containers and parked trucks set up by police on highways leading to the capital.

-The farmers were stopped by security personnel in riot gear who deployed in large numbers on the boundary between New Delhi and Haryana state.
+The farmers began their march to New Delhi on Thursday to mount pressure on Prime Minister Narendra Modi’s government to abolish the laws, but were stopped by large numbers of security personnel in riot gear on the boundary between New Delhi and Haryana state.
+They resumed their march early Friday, unfazed by overnight rain and chilly winter temperatures.

-Unfazed by the heavy security deployment and braving overnight rain and chilly winter, the protesting farmers dug in for a long stay.

 “We are fighting for our rights.
-We won’t rest until we reach the capital and force the government to abolish these black laws,” said Majhinder Singh Dhaliwal, a farmer leader.
+We won’t rest until we reach the capital and force the government to abolish these black laws,” said Majhinder Singh Dhaliwal, a leader.

 For the last two months, farmer unions unwilling to accept new legislation have camped on highways in Punjab and Haryana states.